-Famous Northern Irish funnyman Jimmy and his wife May – a professional singer – have for more than a decade hosted a regular night of entertainment in their adopted home town of Rochdale.
+Famous Northern Irish funnyman Jimmy and his wife May – a professional singer – have for more than 15 years hosted a regular night of entertainment in their adopted home town of Rochdale.

 It provides an opportunity for Jimmy and other performers to try out new (and relive some old) routines.

 They began it on a monthly basis and in the past few years have alternated hosting the jam nights with their good friend and fellow entertainer Eric Devereaux.

 It takes place in the lounge area of St Vincent’s RC parish centre in Norden.

 They invite different guests who perform free of charge.

 There is a raffle and the selling of refreshments, with all proceeds donated to a chosen charity.